Sunday, November 17, 2024

 FHD: This is the BARE MINIMUM resolution.
 You need high resolution for multitasking.
 It will also give you a bigger picture of your data and logs.
 Common on laptops over 350 dollars.

-QHD: This much resolution will boost productivity massively especially if you multitask a lot (more space mean more windows next to each other.
-It isn’t uncommon to find under 600 dollars.
+QHD: This much resolution will boost productivity massively, especially if you multitask a lot (more space means more windows next to each other).
+It isn’t uncommon to find it under 600 dollars.

 Keyboard: Full Size